masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/tasklets.rst

    .. note::

-      If this tasklet has a non-trivial C stack attached, it will be destructed when the containing thread state is destroyed.
+      If this tasklet has a non-trivial C-state attached, Stackless will kill the tasklet when the containing thread terminates.
       Since this will happen in some unpredictable order, it may cause unwanted side-effects.
 Therefore it is recommended to either run tasklets to the end or to explicitly :meth:`kill` them.